-This policy will be reviewed in full by the Governing Body no less than annually.
+This policy will be reviewed in full by the Governing Body annually.

-The policy was last reviewed and agreed by the Governing Body on 2nd September 2019
+The policy was last reviewed and agreed by the Governing Body on 18 September 2019

-It is due for review on 1st September 2020
+It is due for review in September 2020 (up to 12 months from the above date).